lkrych/network_programming/socket_programming/README.md

 2. Dialogue with the mail server using the SMTP protocol.
 3. Send an email message to a recipient via the mail server
 4. Close the mail server

+Specifically this code allows for a message to be sent to GMAILs smtp server

+### Mail Server

+*implemented in the mail_server folder*

+The goal of this programming assignment is to show how to use the python standard library to create a mail server that recieves an email from a mail client.
+The mail server will print out the dialog between the two programs.